 the Law, that they had to be circumcised to be saved, and Paul was saying that

-there was no action anybody can do to save themselves.
-Jesus died to save us
+there was nothing anyone could do to save themselves.
+That is, Jesus died to save us

 from our sins, because we could not help ourselves.
-When Adam and Eve fell
+Case in point, when Adam and Eve fell

 into sin, they did it through the act of eating fruit from the Tree of